uiowaSEP2024/002_ImagePro/cdk-infra/README.md

 ```bash
 aws configure --profile <my-other-profile>
 ```
-Follow the prompts to setup the new profile.
+Follow the prompts to set up the new profile.

 Now, you can run any of the commands above with the `--profile=<my-other-profile>` option to use the credentials and configuration for that AWS profile.